South Yorkshire Passenger Transport Executive: Ticketing and concessions

-Travel South Yorkshire sells a range of multi-modal tickets on behalf of the public transport operators of South Yorkshire.
-These are generally in the form of smart card tickets and are commercial products which do not receive a subsidy.
+SYPTE sold a range of multi-modal tickets on behalf of the public transport operators of South Yorkshire, including countywide TravelMaster tickets.
+These were generally in the form of smart card tickets and are commercial products which do not receive a subsidy.
+It also administered the concessionary travel schemes for young people and students, senior citizens and the mobility impaired.
+Many of these schemes have continued since SYPTE's dissolution.